Skip to content

 Using your local stack

 We’re not going to tell you how to set up your own stack (since there are many options), but it is doable to get the Project repository and database so you can run a Project in the solution of your choice.
-If you are not using Launchpad, we recommend DDEV.
+We recommend DDEV.

 1. Repo